martandsingh/Documents/Databricks Cost Optimization.md

 Databricks pools are a set of idle, ready-to-use instances.
 When cluster nodes are created using the idle instances, cluster start and auto-scaling times are reduced.
 If the pool has no idle instances, the pool expands by allocating a new instance from the instance provider in order to accommodate the cluster’s request.

 Read more about job pool https://docs.databricks.com/en/compute/pool-index.html#:~:text=Databricks%20pools%20are%20a%20set%20of%20idle%2C%20ready-to-use,provider%20in%20order%20to%20accommodate%20the%20cluster%E2%80%99s%20request.

+Thank you!! follow me on linkedin for more. linkedin.com/in/martandsays